 1L Diversity Scholarship

-Questions should be directed to Courtney Failer, Community Relations Liaison, email@example.com
+Questions should be directed to Courtney Failer, Community Relations Liaison, at firstname.lastname@example.org

 LSAT Preparation Course Scholarship

 The Firm also sponsors a LSAT Preparation Course Scholarship program.
 Each year, Warner awards scholarships to minority college students in their junior or senior year to attend a Kaplan LSAT preparation course.
 The scholarships, each valued at up to $1,500, will give minority students interested in attending law school a jump-start on the Law School Admissions Test.
 Applicants must be a Michigan resident or must be currently enrolled in a college or university in Michigan and must complete the LSAT preparation course before December 2019.
 Applicants must be enrolled in a college or university as a Junior or Senior during the 2018-2019 academic year with a cumulative GPA of 2.5 or higher in undergraduate studies and must have a demonstrated financial need.